JavaScript: Catch Submit of Form

 First, we want to have a look at the pure JavaScript solution.
 After loading the entire page (window.onload), we are using document.getElementById() for defining an own OnSubmit-function for the form with the ID "form_js".

 This function is checking the value of the input field to see whether it is empty.
 If yes, a message box containing a warning is displayed and "false" is returned.
 This ensures that the field could not be submitted.
-However, if the field is containing some text, instead, we are turning "true" so that the form will be submitted.
+However, if the field is containing some text, we are returning "true" instead, so that the form will be submitted.

 Script using jQuery

 The next code is leading to the same result.
 However, this time we are using jQuery.
-Again, our function should be set after the full HTML page is loaded.
+Again, our function should be set not before the full HTML page is loaded.
 This can be done using $(document).ready() in the jQuery world.

 Afterwards, we catch the form submit with jQuery (form with the ID form_jquery).
 Again, we are checking at this point, whether our input field is containing a non-empty value.
 If not, again we are showing our warning notification and we are calling .preventDefault().
 With this function, we can prevent the form submit.